Frequently Asked Questions

 Wellesley supports rigorous research on the admission rates of Wellesley students to medical and law schools and other graduate programs, and students’ success in other career paths, and reviews the findings with CCAP and Academic Council.

-- We provide accurate information about the grading policy in a cover letter from the Provost to accompany all student transcript.
+- We provide accurate information about the grading policy in a cover letter from the Provost to accompany all student transcripts.

 - We include a clear description of the grading policy on the back of each transcript.

 - We provide graduate school and professional school admissions offices with accurate information about the grading policy.

 - We work with Career Education to provide a summary of Wellesley’s grading policies to recruiting firms and those who interview our students.

 - We work with the Admission Office and the Office of the Class Deans to give new students and their families an accurate understanding of the grading policies at Wellesley.